AdaCore/spark2014/docs/ug/usage.rst

 are reduced to the minimum guaranteed, not to the matching machine integer type as done in practice on all compilers.

 The options ``--steps`` and ``--timeout`` can be used to influence the behavior of the prover Alt-Ergo.
-The option ``-j`` activates parallel compilation, but not parallel proofs; parallel proofs will be available in a future version of gnatprove.
+The option ``-j`` activates parallel compilation and parallel proofs.
 With the option ``--no-proof``, the prover is not actually called, and gnatprove reports that it has skipped the VCs.
 With the option ``-q``, gnatprove does give the minimum of messages, while with option ``-v``, on the contrary, all details are given.

 Using the option ``--limit-line=`` one can limit proofs to a particular file and line of an Ada file.
 For example, if you want to prove only the file 12 of file ``example.adb``, you can add the option ``--limit-line=example.adb:12`` to the call to GNATprove.
+Using the option ``--limit-subp=`` one can limit proofs to a subprogram declared in a particular file at a particular line.

 By default, gnatprove avoids recompiling/reproving unchanged files, on a per-unit basis.
 This mechanism can be disabled with the option ``-f``.